-We are to delighted to inform you of the reopening of some of our churches in the parish of Central Exeter.
-St Stephen’s, St Pancras’ and St Martin’s will be open daily to the public between 10am and 4pm during JUNE.
+We are to delighted to inform you of the reopening of our churches in the parish of Central Exeter.
+St Stephen’s, St Pancras’, St Petrock’s and St Martin’s will be open daily to the public between 10am and 4pm during SEPTEMBER.

-Services are permitted to continue during lockdown although they will be shorter and said.
-The next BCP Communion service in the parish will be at St Pancras’ church on Sunday 13th June at 8am.
+Services are permitted to continue although they will be shorter and said.
+The next BCP Communion service in the parish will be on Sunday 12th September at St Pancras’ church at 8am.

 All information about services is below.

 The Revd Sheila Swarbrick’s Easter 2021 Newsletter is here: Revd S Swarbrick’s April Letter

 Tuesday 23rd March is the Anniversary of the first lockdown.
 The Church of England has asked that we regard this date as a National Day of Reflection and has produced prayer and other resources for churches to use.
 We are including some of the prayers here but more information can be found at https://churchsupporthub.org/national-day-of-reflection-2021.

 As we think about all that has changed this year,

 help us to trust that you are always with us.

 As we remember those who have died,

 help us to trust they are at peace with you.